MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Conclusion

-In this study, we propose the MAGIC framework which reformulate physical adversarial attacks as a one-shot patch generation problem.
-Our approach generates adversarial patches through a deep generative model that considers the specific scene context, enabling direct physical deployment in matching environments.
-By conduct experiment on both digital and physical level, we prove that the proposed MAGIC can effectively realize the context-aware patch generation, the real-world deployment and the detection system attack effectiveness.
-To the best of our knowledge, our work is the very initial study to improve and extend the natural diffusion attack into the physical world.
-We hope it can inspire more future works on the exploration physical adversarial attack.
+In this work, we propose the MAGIC framework which reformulates physical adversarial attacks as an one-shot patch generation problem.
+Our approach generates adversarial patches that considered the influence of scene context, enabling direct physical deployment in matching environments.
+By conducting experiments on both digital and physical levels, we demonstrate that our method can effectively generate context-aware patch, deploy the patch in real world and attack widely applied object detectors.
+To the best of our knowledge, our work is the very initial study to improve and extend the natural diffusion attack in physical scenarios.

 {

 }